-- 5.1 In preparing the statement the Council is required to consult with key stakeholders and interested parties.
-The following groups were consulted between 2 August and 4 October 2021:
+- 4.1 In preparing the statement the Council is required to consult with key stakeholders and interested parties.
+The following groups were consulted between 1st August 2018 and 9th October 2018:

 - i) The Metropolitan Police;

 - ii) The Fire Authority;

 - iii) Operators of affected premises within the Borough;

 - iv) Bodies representing businesses and residents of Wandsworth (including Town Centre Partnership Boards and Residents and Tenants Associations);

 - v) Schools and Colleges;

 - vi) Faith Groups

 - vii) Wandsworth Safeguarding Adults and Children Boards

 - viii) Wandsworth Health and Wellbeing Board

 - ix) South West London and St Georges Mental Health NHS Trust

 - x) Gamcare

 - xi) Other Council departments;

 - xii) Ward Councillors and local MP's;

 - xiii) Adjoining Local Authorities

 - xiv) The Gambling Commission

 - xv) HM Revenue & Customs

-- 5.2 A copy of the draft statement was also published on the Council's website.
+- 4.2 A copy of the draft statement was also be published on the Council's website.

-- 5.3 The final statement, taking into account all representations, was approved at a meeting of the Full Council and has been published on the Council's website.
+- 4.3 The final statement, taking into account all representations, has been placed before a meeting of the Full Council and has been published on the Council's website.
 Copies were also placed in the Town Hall for a period of four weeks prior to full implementation.

+- 4.4 A full list of consultees has been published on the Council's website together with the final statement.